Murder of John Lennon: Shooting

-Resuscitation attempt
+Resuscitation attempt and death

 A few minutes before 11:00 p.m., Moran arrived at Roosevelt Hospital with Lennon in his squad car.
-Moran was carrying Lennon on his back and onto a gurney, demanding a doctor for a multiple gunshot wound victim.
-When Lennon was brought in, he was not breathing, and had no pulse.
+Moran carried Lennon on his back and placed him onto a gurney, demanding a doctor for a multiple gunshot wound victim.
+When Lennon was brought in, he was not breathing and had no pulse.
 Three doctors, a nurse, and two or three other medical attendants worked on Lennon for 10 to 20 minutes in an attempt to resuscitate him.
-As a last resort, the doctors cut open Lennon's chest and attempted manual heart massage to restore circulation, but they quickly discovered that the damage to the blood vessels above and around Lennon's heart from the multiple bullet wounds was too great.
+As a last resort, the doctors cut open his chest and attempted a resuscitative thoracotomy to restore circulation, but they quickly discovered that the damage to the blood vessels above and around Lennon's heart from the bullet wounds was too great.

 Three of the four bullets that struck Lennon's back passed completely through his body and out of his chest, while the fourth lodged itself in his aorta beside his heart.
-One of the exiting bullets from his chest hit and became lodged in his upper left arm.
-Several of the wounds could have been fatal by themselves, because each bullet had ruptured vital arteries around the heart.
+One of the exiting bullets from Lennon's chest hit and became lodged in his upper left arm.
+Several of the wounds could have been fatal by themselves because each bullet had ruptured vital arteries around the heart.
 Lennon was shot four times at close range with hollow-point bullets and his affected organs—particularly his left lung and major blood vessels above his heart—were virtually destroyed upon impact.